heptarch/heptarch.github.io/drafts/demon.md

 After the lecture is finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
-He has a sudden vision of the sun at dawn, just about to crest the horizon.
+He has a sudden vision of the great composer, watching their exchange.
 "Of course child.
 How can I help?"

 "I have been carrying out researches into the optical properties of magnetised fluids."

-Foster must restrain himself from laughing.
+He must restrain himself from laughing at the absurdity of it.
 "In what connection?
 And how, forgive me, could you possibly get access to the necessary equipment?"

+"I am employed by the London Pneumatic Despatch Company to do this and more besides.
+They have put *considerable* resources at my disposal.
+But to the point: are you familiar with Maxwell's paper on governors?
+These are mechanisms

 <p align="center">
   ⁂